 Pseudocode that summarizes the algorithm for a single road is presented in Algorithm 1.
 It can be seen that a crucial part of the algorithm is to estimate the time of arrival of a vehicle to a given position correctly.
-In this case, two simple cases are presented (a constant speed for each vehicle, or applying a multiplicative factor for a discretization of the road), but it can also be applied to more complex functions $TIME(\cdot, \cdot)$ .
+In this case, two simple cases are presented (a constant speed for each vehicle, or applying a multiplicative factor for a discretization of the road), but it can also be applied to more complex functions $TIME(\cdot, \cdot)$.

 Considering all these transformations, the presented model allows the fleet manager to estimate the required activation time of each pullout area, to avoid secondary vehicles encountering a particular priority vehicle.
 Assuming the same speed for all secondary vehicles, the algorithm only depends on this nominal speed, and not in their real positions.
-This fact is interesting and relevant because it only requires to monitor the current location of the priority vehicles along the route and not the location of every secondary vehicle as well.
+This fact is interesting and relevant, because it only requires to monitor the current location of the priority vehicles along the route and not the location of every secondary vehicle, as well.
 In the case of several priority vehicles, this decision algorithm can be applied over each priority vehicle independently, and overlap the results considering the union of the computed activation times.

-4 Overcoming Real-world Issues: Details of the Implementation
+4 Overcoming real-world issues: details of the implementation

-For the algorithm presented in Section 3, although it is efficient, and it is fast to compute recommendations, it requires a relatively good accuracy in the input data.
+For the algorithm presented in Sect.
+3, although it is efficient, and it is fast to compute recommendations, it requires a relatively good accuracy in the input data.
 In many mining operations, getting reliable and precise GPS data implies an additional complication to many fleet control systems.
 In this section, the algorithms and methods used to take advantage of the GPS data available for each vehicle are described, and a detailed account of how it was used to compute robust inputs for the collision avoidance algorithm is also given.

-4.1 Detailed Description of the Problem Setting
+4.1 Detailed description of the problem setting

-The route from Rancagua to the El Teniente mine has 60 km., and the fleet control must be applied from the beginning of the private road up to Sewell.
+The route from Rancagua to the El Teniente mine has 60 km, and the fleet control must be applied from the beginning of the private road up to Sewell.
 In this control section, the road has three pullout areas in each direction.
 The route has one single branch, and the proposed algorithm also needs to consider buses using this road branch.
-The route is divided into the following five sections (see Figure 3 for a map of the area):
+The route is divided into the following five sections (see Fig. 3 for a map of the area):

-- Section T1: Public road from Rancagua's Downtown to Maitenes (km.
-20.7). - Section T2: From Maitenes (km.
-20.7) to Colon (km.
-47.7). - Section T2-Var.Cal: Branch from the main road at km.
-40.0 to Caletones. - Section T4: From Sewell (km.
-57.2) to mine access Adit 42 (km.
-61.6). - Section T5: From Colon (km.
-47.7) to Sewell (km.
-57.2).
+- Section T1: Public road from Rancagua's Downtown to Maitenes (20.7 km). - Section T2: From Maitenes (20.7 km) to Colon (47.7 km). - Section T2-Var.Cal: Branch from the main road at 40.0 km to Caletones. - Section T4: From Sewell (57.2 km) to mine access Adit 42 (61.6 km). - Section T5: From Colon (47.7 km) to Sewell (57.2 km).

 Pullout areas are located in sections T2 and T5.
 Section T2 has two lanes, one going up and the other going down, so each direction can be analyzed separately.
 On the other hand, Section T5 has only one lane, so vehicle encounters must be avoided considering both directions.
-Section T2, in the up-going direction, has three pullout areas, located in km.
-20.7 (Maitenes), km.
-28.9 (La Paula), and km.
-37.3 (Barahona).
-Section T2, in the down-going direction, has three pullout areas at km.
-47.7 (Colon), km.
-37.9 (Barahona), and km.
-28 (La Paula).
-Section T5 has one going up in km.
-47.7 (Colon) and one area going down in km.
-57.2 (Sewel).
+Section T2, in the up-going direction, has three pullout areas, located in 20.7 km (Maitenes), 28.9 km (La Paula), and 37.3 km (Barahona).
+Section T2, in the down-going direction, has three pullout areas at 47.7 km (Colon), 37.9 km (Barahona), and 28 km (La Paula).
+Section T5 has one going up in 47.7 km (Colon) and one area going down in 57.2 km (Sewel).